4.8. Spectrum Classes

 The above methods return a LightSpectrum object with type spectrum_type="Histogram".

-The Filter class requires a TransmissionSpectrum.
-All relative transmission values need to be inside the [0, 1] range.
+The Filter class requires a TransmissionSpectrum definition.
+These relative transmission values all lie inside the [0, 1] range.
 The TransmissionSpectrum provides less modes than the LightSpectrum class.
-Compared to the latter, the scaling factor vall now becomes important.
+But compared to the latter, the scaling factor vall now becomes important.
 This class defines a new inverse parameter, that subtracts the defined function from a value of one.
 This has the effect of turning the transmittance behavior into absorptance.
 A Gaussian bandpass becomes a notch filter, a rectangular bandpass a rectangular blocking filter.

 Constant